K1ntus/Nicolas-Cage-Space-Simulator/README.md

 #### Sun ####
 ```
 A neutral and powerful type of "planet".
 It's generated with a fixed garrison value.

-When his value drops under 0, every ships on the board are removed and each planets see his garrison going back to the minimal value (but they keep the same ruler).
+When his value drops under 0, every ships on the board are removed and each planets see his garrison going back to the minimal value (but planets keep the same ruler).
 ```
 #### Rebellion ####
 ```